ApprenticeDave/VSCodeKnowledgeMap/README.md

     [Text](/users/username/desktop/test.md)
 ```

+Text: used for the node lable
+Link: is used for the uri unique identifier

 ## Requirements

 This extension leverages the [3D Force Directed Graph](https://vasturiano.github.io/3d-force-graph/) javascript library.
 Thanks to [Vasco Asturiano](https://observablehq.com/@vasturiano) who created this library.